Vyral/base-template/_posts/2018-09-07-3-tips-to-help-you-sell-your-home-for-top-dollar.md

 &nbsp;

-If you want to sell your home for top dollar, here are three tips that will help you do so.
+If you want to sell your home for top dollar, here are three tips that will help you do so:

 First, **make sure your home has great curb appeal** so it gives potential buyers a good first impression.
 The whole exterior needs to be inviting when buyers pull up, so make sure you keep up with your lawn maintenance.

-Second, **give your house a deep clean**.
-Clear the cobwebs out of the corners, open the blinds, clean the baseboards and the carpets, etc. There’s nothing more inviting than stepping into a home that’s clean and fresh-smelling.
+Second, **give your house a deep clean**—clear the cobwebs out of the corners, open the blinds, clean the baseboards and the carpets, etc. There’s nothing more inviting than stepping into a home that’s clean and fresh-smelling.

 {% include pullquote.html %}